REFORMS: Reporting Standards for Machine Learning Based Science: Module 5: Modeling

 Modeling choices are also closely related to choices involving evaluation.
 Indeed, model selection---the process of choosing the model(s) whose results are reported in a study---often depends on the evaluation setup.
 An improper approach to evaluation or model selection can result in exaggerated performance estimates.

-Major machine learning conferences, such as NeurIPS and ICML, incorporate checklists that ask authors to verify that they have included training details within their paper, similar to the specific items we propose below.
+Major machine learning conferences, such as NeurIPS and ICML, incorporate checklists that ask authors to verify that they have included training details within their paper, similar to the specific items we propose below~\cite{noauthor_icml_nodate,noauthor_neurips_nodate}.
+Similarly, Mitchell et al. introduced model cards to document details about the modeling and evaluation process, with a primary focus on natural language processing and computer vision~\cite{mitchell2019model}.

 A note on terminology: there is no agreement on the use of different terms related to the modeling process.
 For the purpose of the discussion in this module, we make one conceptual distinction.
 Items \textit{5a} and \textit{5b} focuses on aspects of the model that are specified prior to training.
 This includes, for example, the type of model and the loss function.
 Meanwhile, items \textit{5c, 5d, 5e}, and \textit{5f} focus on fitted (trained) models.